New contributors can get started with the how to contribute code to Tails documentation.

 - set the ticket's Target version field to the release you would like your changes to be in

-- ask the Release Managers to review and merge (in devel generally, in testing
+- ask for a review and merge (into devel generally, into testing

 or stable for bugfixes) by writing to the

 Then, if the reviewer asks for more development to be done before merging, they should set the ticket's QA Check field back to Needs more dev or Needs more info state, and from now on it's the responsibility of the branch/ticket "holder" to change it back to Ready for QA once they consider the issues raised by the reviewer are fixed.

 - When you start doing a review'n'merge, assign the relevant ticket to you, in order to avoid duplicated work.

 - Build the branch (or experimental) and test the feature.

 git log -p.
 Beware of changes introduced by merge commits: either add the